natcap/invest.users-guide/source/sdr.rst

 **Property A**: SDR monotonically increases along a downhill flowpath: As a flowpath is traced downhill, the value of SDR will monotonically increase since the downslope flow distance decreases.
 Note there is the numerical possibility that a downslope pixel has the same SDR value as an upslope pixel.
 The implication in this case is that no on-pixel sediment flux trapping occurs along that step.

 **Property B**: All non-exporting sediment flux on a boundary stream pixel is retained by that pixel: If pixel :math:`i` drains directly to the stream there is no opportunity for further downslope filtering of :math:`E_i`.
-Since :math:`E_i` is the inverse of :math:`E'_i`, the implication is that the upslope flux (defined as Fi below) must have been trapped on the pixel.
+Since :math:`E_i` is the inverse of :math:`E'_i`, the implication is that the upslope flux (defined as :math:`F_i` below) must have been trapped on the pixel.

 Given these two properties, we see that the amount of :math:`E_i` retained on a pixel must be a function of:

- * the absolute difference in SDR values from pixel :math:`i` to the downslope pixel(s) drain, and
+ * the absolute difference in SDR values from pixel :math:`i` to the downslope pixel(s) it drains to, and
  * how numerically close the downslope SDR value is to 1.0 (the stream pixel).

-These mechanics can be captured as a linear interpolation of the difference of pixel i's SDR value with its downslope SDR counterpart with respect to the difference of pixel i's difference with a theoretical maximum downslope SDR value 1.0.
+These mechanics can be captured as a linear interpolation of the difference of pixel :math:`i`'s SDR value with its downslope SDR counterpart with respect to the difference of pixel :math:`i`'s difference with a theoretical maximum downslope SDR value of 1.0.
 Formally,

 .. math:: dT_i=\frac{\left(\sum_{k \in \{directly\ downslope\ from\ i\}}SDR_k\cdot p(i,k)\right) - SDR_i}{1.0-SDR_i}
     :label: dti